uwcirg/logserver/README.md

 # logserver
-API and storage for logging, event and audit messages, persisted in JSON within a PostgreSQL db, with a thin frontend provided by [PostgREST](http://postgrest.org/en/v7.0.0/index.html)
+API and storage for logging event and audit messages, persisted in JSON within a PostgreSQL db, with a thin frontend provided by [PostgREST](http://postgrest.org/en/v7.0.0/index.html)

 ## Event Schema
-*logserver* is agnostic to format of events, provided it's valid JSON.
-The following suggestions enable common query syntax and expectations.
+**logserver** is agnostic to the format of events, provided it's valid JSON.
+The following suggestions enable common query syntax and meet expectations.

 A distinction is made between "top level" attributes, and those nested under "message".
-The "message" may be a simple text string, or any level of valid JSON data, intended to capture the intent of the event, such a "patient/12 deleted" or "search for {...} found 0 matches".
+The "message" may be a simple text string, or any level of valid JSON data, intended to capture the intent of the event, such as "new consent signed" or "search for <...> found 0 matches".

 Tags is a list of strings defining general event types, with the intent to make filtering or searching easy.